saint11/DeadWeight/source/game.md

 The whole combat only counts as one exploration turn.

 #### Catch your breath (1 turn)  {.block .break}
-Like in combat, player can stop for a while and catch their breath, restoring up to one point of **fatigue** for each attribute.
+Like in combat, the party can stop for a while and catch their breath, restoring up to one point of **fatigue** for each attribute.
 Players may also chose to use any items tagged as *quick* too, such as bandages, light torches and drink water.

 #### Look for traps (1 turn) {.block}
 Looking for traps requires the **infiltration** skill, and explanation on how they look or at least some kind of tool, like a pole.
 The players may roll an **intelligence** test trying to find a trap.
 On a critical failure they will trigger any traps they find.
-On a great success they disarm it for free.
+On a great success they get to disarm it for free.

 Finding a trap allows one player to try to disarm it, it requires a **dexterity** test, failing will trigger the trap.